 • (Revised 5/18/2020) First tryout may be held the

-Junior Girls Players who were born on or after July 1, 2002 OR players who were born on or after July 1, 2001 and a high school student in the twelfth (12th) grade or below during some part of the current academic year.
+Junior Girls Players who were born June 2008 - July 1, 2005 OR players who were born on or after July 1, 2003 and a high school student in the twelfth (12th) grade or below during some part of the current academic year.
 (15 and Above/generally 9th grade and older)

 • First tryout may be held the day after a State’s High School Tournament is complete (in the state in which the club is located) or until the date permitted by a particular State’s High School Association’s, rules, whichever is later.